frederic-perez/AmE-dictionary/data/dictionary.md

 __powwows__ _n_
 __pox__
 __PPD__ _abbr_ Postponed. _(sporting events)_
+__PPE__ _abbr_ Personal protective equipment: clothing and equipment used to ensure personal safety in the workplace.
 __PPG__ _abbr_ (ppg) Points per game. _Sanders is averaging 13.3 ppg._
 __PR__ _abbr_ _The PR version of my life._
 __practical effect__ _n_ (usually practical effects) A special effect that is created live on the set of a film, using real-world objects.